ahmadashish/Dog-Identification-App/README.md

 I used the CNN architecture with the Resnet50 bottleneck and adding the GlobalAveragePooling2D to flatten the features into a vector that could be fed into a fully-connected layer to the end of the ResNet50 model.where the fully -connected layer contains one node for each dog category and is equipped with a softmax.

+i suggest the output could be better if;

+1_if we use more data and [Augment](https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html) the Training Data
+In order to make the most of our few training examples, we will "augment" them via a number of random transformations, so that our model would never see twice the exact same picture.
+This helps prevent overfitting and helps the model generalize better.

+in Keras this can be done via the keras.preprocessing.image.ImageDataGenerator class.
+This class allows you to:

+configure random transformations and normalization operations to be done on your image data during training instantiate generators of augmented image batches (and their labels) via .flow(data, labels) or .flow_from_directory(directory).
+These generators can then be used with the Keras model methods that accept data generators as inputs, fit_generator, evaluate_generator and predict_generator.

+2_if we add more epochs in the training process but here we can't add more cause more parameters means longer training 3_if we use more layers of the neural network

 # result section

 I used the 'transfer learning - Resnet50 model' to implement an algorithm for a Dog identification application.
 The user provides an image, and the algorithm first detects whether the image is human or dog.
 If it is a dog, it predicts the breed.
 If it is a human, it returns the resembling dog breed.where the model produced the test accuracy of around 80%.